rustinphares/pdf2htmlEXwiki/FAQ.md

  - But great ideas are more valuable than money.

 ### 'Cannot open the manifest file'
- - Run 'sudo make install' or 'make install', depending on your environment.
+ - Run `sudo make install` or `make install`, depending on your environment.

 ### The generated HTML file freezes my Firefox